bozemanpass/merge-testnet/README.md

 When the testnet first starts, in needs to build its DAG.
 This will take a couple of minutes, and its progress can be observed in the logs of a `geth` "miner" node.

-One the DAG has completed, Lighthouse is started.
-The Lighthouse testnet will quickly transition from `phase0` to `altair` to `bellatrix` states over a few minutes.
-Additionally, the `bellatrix` state will have two distinct forms, pre-Merge and post-Merge.
+After the DAG has been built, Lighthouse is started.
+The Lighthouse testnet will quickly transition versions from `phase0` to `altair` to `bellatrix` over the course of a few minutes.
+Additionally, the `bellatrix` state will have two distinct states: pre-Merge and post-Merge.

 > With the default settings, the transition to `altair` will occur at slot 32 and `bellatrix` at slot 64.